-If you've heard it once, you've heard it seemingly a million times: muscle is heavier and denser than fat.
+If you've heard it once, you've listened to it seemingly a million times: muscle is heavier and denser than fat.
 And it's true.

 Check out the difference between a muscular, physically fit 200-pound athlete compared to a 200-pound snack-food devouring couch potato.
 It's hard to believe they weigh the same.
 And what about your own experience?

-If you are working out hard, with the intention of losing weight, you are undoubtedly dismayed when stepping on the scale and seeing that you not only haven't lost weight...but you have incredibly gained a few pounds!
+If you are working out hard intending to lose weight, you are undoubtedly dismayed when stepping on the scale and seeing that you not only haven't lost weight...but you have incredibly gained a few pounds!

 Many people misunderstand the concept and consider it the holy grail when it comes to measuring health.
 However, it has its drawbacks.
 Before we proceed, let's understand the metrics behind BMI.
 The formula is simple: